Energetic. Passionate. Inspiring.

 These are some of the words that have been used to describe Mildred García, who is set to become Cal State Fullerton’s president beginning June 11, ushering in a new era for the institution.

 García has a long list of degrees, publications and appointments to her credit, and has rubbed shoulders with both high-profile educators and government leaders.
-Yet she never forgets her roots in New York City as one of seven children born to poor Puerto Rican immigrants, and she frequently recalls those responsible for helping her construct the foundation on which her future success would be built.
+Yet she never forgets her roots in New York City as one of seven children born to poor Puerto Rican migrants, and she frequently recalls those responsible for helping her construct the foundation on which her future success would be built.

 “My hero and my ‘shero’ are my parents,” she said in a recent interview.
 “They came to this country not knowing the language and making very little money working in a factory.
 It was instilled in us that the only inheritance a poor family can leave is a good education.”